Designated: 2020

 Top Varieties:

-Average Annual Precipitation:
+Average Annual Precipitation: 5 inches

 Bright green leaves on grape vines with purple grape clusters hanging below.
 More rows of vines are visible beyond and the sky above is blue with wisps of white clouds.